Bucur Church: The controversy over the date of the church

 In 1938, Grigore Ionescu's guide to Bucharest stated that in 1869 the church was rebuilt with an identity 300 years older than that which it had previously had.

-Until 1974, many of those who had studied the history of the church felt that the builder of the church could not be the shepherd Bucur, as Bucur himself appeared to be purely legendary, first appearing in a book on the Principalities by the British Consul William Wilkinson, published in London in 1820.
+Until 1974, many of those who had studied the history of the church felt that the builder of the church could not be the shepherd Bucur, as Bucur himself appeared to be purely legendary, first appearing in a book on the Danubian Principalities by the British Consul William Wilkinson, published in London in 1820.

-In 1835, this story was repeated in a geography text prepared by Iosif Genilie, professor at the St. Sava School.
+In 1835, this story was repeated in a geography text prepared by Iosif Genilie, professor at the Saint Sava School.

 However, as a consequence of recent research, a manuscript by the Catholic Missionary Blasius Kleiner, written in 1761 has been discovered, which confirms the legend.
 Kleiner mentions the following in his text: "They say that this city gets its name from a certain shepherd or, as others say, a famous bandit, who was called Bucur.
 This man pastured his sheep in the field by the Dâmbovița River, and maybe there also carried out his banditry.
 Later, he built a church and began to build a few houses for himself and a few others."

 Currently, Professor Marcel Dumitru Ciuca, who has overseen the republication of Dimitrie Papazoglu's work, feels that Papazoglu has misdated the building of the church, and that the legend of Bucur could be true, and that there is no evidence to suppose that there was no founder of Bucharest by the name of Bucur.

 Description

 The church, dedicated to Saints Cyril of Alexandria and Pope Athanasius I of Alexandria, is small but well-proportioned.
 The walls are plain and painted white.

 The entrance is made through a similarly elegant porch, similar to those found in peasant houses in Romania, supported by wooden posts.
 Above, the building has a cupola with a mushroom-shaped roof.
-The windows and doors are ornamented with carved stone, added at the beginning of the 20th.
+The windows and doors are ornamented with carved stone, added at the beginning of the 20th century.